nikkanap/SPEEK_Realtime_Web_Chat_Application/README.md

 `pip install flask`
 2. flask_cors - handles cross-origin resource sharing (different ports):
 `pip install flask-cors`
-3. lask_socketio - can be used to run the app; also handles websockets:
+3. flask_socketio - can be used to run the app; also handles websockets:
 `pip install flask-socketio`
 4. psycopg2.pool - where psycopg2 is the python database driver for psql, and psycopg2.pool allows reusing of connections instead of opening and closing multiple connections to the db:
 `pip install psycopg2-binary`